Quick Start Guide to Print Your PDF (1 minute read)

 2.)
 Review the default print & binding options, choose others if desired.

 Note 2- Binding types: We only display binding options that will fit your PDF.
 If you choose a binding, we automatically place a clear front cover over your 1st page, and a black quality vellum cover on the back.
 A GBC binding is included in the base charge.
 Other binding types can be found here.
+If you choose BW-Single Sided, only unbound options are available.

 3.)
 Input your billing address.